DuJuan Harris: Jacksonville Jaguars (second stint)

 On August 20, 2017, Harris signed with the Jacksonville Jaguars.
-On September 1, 2017, the Jaguars released Harris.
+He was released on September 1.

 Los Angeles Wildcats

 Harris signed with the Los Angeles Wildcats of the XFL on December 22, 2019.
-When the season ended prematurely due to the COVID-19 pandemic, Harris had played in 4 out of a possible 5 games, rushing 21 times for 44 yards and a touchdown, the deciding score in the Wildcat's week 5 win over the Tampa Bay Vipers.
+When the season ended prematurely due to the COVID-19 pandemic, Harris had played in four out of a possible five games, rushing 21 times for 44 yards and a touchdown, the deciding score in the Wildcat's week 5 win over the Tampa Bay Vipers.
 He had his contract terminated when the league suspended operations on April 10, 2020.